 Tuna Spaghetti is for dinner.
-This quick and easy Tuna Spaghetti recipe is a creamy delicious bowl of goodness.
-It will be on your table in 15 minutes!
+This quick and easy Tuna Spaghetti recipe is a creamy delicious bowl of goodness that is a perfect pasta dish.
+Similar to our Tomato Spaghetti, with its own unique flavour, it will be on your table in 15 minutes!

 Tuna Spaghetti is for dinner!